Via Princessa station: Connections

-As of March 2025, City of Santa Clarita Transit provides minimal direct local bus service to the station on local route 12.
-The trips are timed to meet the trains, on weekday mornings five trips from Canyon Country drop off passengers at the station, and on weekday evenings four trips pick up passengers at the station and travel to Canyon Country.
-Passengers on midday or weekend trains, or passengers wishing to travel south towards the Newhall and Friendly Valley neighborhoods must use the bus stops on Sierra Highway at Via Princessa, approximately 0.3 mi away.
+As of March 2025, City of Santa Clarita Transit provides limited direct local bus service to the station via Route 12.
+On weekday mornings, two trips from Canyon Country drop off passengers at the station, while one evening trip picks up passengers and returns to Canyon Country.
+Passengers traveling on midday or weekend trains, or those heading south toward the Newhall and Friendly Valley neighborhoods, must use the bus stops on Sierra Highway at Via Princessa, approximately 0.3 mi away.